 With beautiful beaches on both the north and south sides of town, it's no wonder that so many tourists make Dennis their vacation destination.

 There are eight beaches on Cape Cod Bay and another eight on Nantucket Sound.
 If you prefer freshwater swimming, Scargo Lake offers two beaches.
-Residents pay $17 for a each parking permit while non-residents pay $150 for the season.
-A seasonal pass can be acquired for $115 to those who can produce a rental lease for four or more weeks.
-Weekly stickers run $34 while daily parking fees cost $10.
+Residents pay $50.00 for each parking permit while non-residents pay $150.00 for the season.
+A seasonal pass can be purchased at $150.00 for those who can produce a rental lease for four or more weeks.
+Weekly stickers run $90.00 while daily parking fees cost $25.00 Monday to Friday and $30.00 Weekends & Holidays.
 Stickers can be obtained at the Dennis Town Offices on Main Street in South Dennis at (508) 394-8300.

 Chapin Beach on Chapin Beach Road at the northwest corner of Dennis is a favorite among owners of four-wheel-drive vehicles.
 At low tide, those looking for shellfish will delight in being able to walk more than a mile out on the tidal flats of Cape Cod Bay.
-The beach has no lifeguards and no restrooms, but portable toilets are available.
+The beach has lifeguards are on duty 7 days a week ( Summer Only ) and no restrooms, but portable toilets are available.
 Across the water is Yarmouth's Bass Hole and Gray's Beach.

 Also on Cape Cod Bay is Mayflower Beach at the end of Beach Street.
 In addition to restrooms and concessions, this beach features a boardwalk that stretches from the large parking lot over the dunes to the beach below.
 Mayflower Beach is staffed with lifeguards.